ZendarInc/ZendarSDK/cpp/README.md

 ```

-Gives the current status of the ZPU (possible values are defined in `reqrep.proto`)
+    Gives the current status of the ZPU.
+Possible values are defined in `reqrep.proto, `currently RUNNING, FAILED, READY, or NOTREADY.

 ```